atomone-hub/genesis/CONSTITUTION.md

 The working language of Cosmos Hub governance is English.

-The quorum necessary for a proposal to be valid shall depend only on number of bonded ATOMs.
+The quorum necessary for a proposal to be valid shall depend solely on the number of bonded ATOMs.

-The governance process must extend the voting deadline to ensure at least 2 weeks of voting after the minimum quorum has been met.
+The governance process must extend the voting deadline to ensure a minimum of 2 weeks of voting after the minimum quorum has been met.

 UX interfaces that present the results of voting on governance proposals should